coenfuse/devops/readme.md

 # Lamina

-- A modular, fully customizable, plugin-based data collection agent.
+- Lamina is a modular, customizable, plugin-based data collection agent.
-- Provides functionality for realtime data collection from remote or local sources.
-- Can configure collection stream to route collected data to databases or any other consumer.
-- Does not assume streaming endpoints and features simple configurable IO plugins.
+- Collects real-time data and routes it to any type of consumer or database.
-- Focusing to be sandbox agent that can be configured for any fullfil any collection requirements.
+- Provides simple customizable I/O plugins and can be configured to meet any collection requirements.
-- Primarily useful for collecting real-time metrics from remote devices and dumping into database.
+- Perfect for collecting real-time metrics from remote devices at scale and writing into databases.
-- Written purely in Python 3.11 and is available on both Windows and Linux systems.
+- Written in Python 3.11 and available on Windows and Linux.

 ## How to use